Email overview hero image

 • The law regulates the sending of commercial email and text messages, including what you can send, to whom you can send it and how the recipient tells you to stop sending it.

-• Can-Spam also sets penalties for those who break the rules, and each separate violation can cost up to $16,000.
+• Can-Spam also sets penalties for those who break the rules, and each separate violation can cost $11,000 per contact.

 • Spam guidelines don’t stop at the U.S. border — other countries also have anti-spam laws that are similar to Can-Spam.